-ALL U WANT TO KNOW ABOUT CORONA AND COVID-19
+ALL U WANTED TO KNOW ABOUT CORONA AND COVID-19

 Coronavirus are the large family of viruses that are known to cause illness in human and animals.
 A new human corona virus was discovered in Qatar and Saudi Arabia in 2012.
 The new virus ia a new strain of beta coronavirus, named as novel coronavirus(ncov).
 This was mostly seen in middle east countries causing middle east respiratory Syndrome (MERS).
 An outbreak of respiratory illness caused by a novel(new) coronavirus(named 2019 –ncov”) that was first detected in wuhan city, China and which continues to expand.